Karthik2486/Karthik2486/README.md

 ### Hi there 👋, I am Karthik B.
-#### Robotics and Automation.
+#### I am pursuing Robotics and Automation.
-I am Karthik from India, and I am pursuing Robotic and Automation.
-I really enjoy learning Robotics and I have a great interest in DeepLearning and ROS.
+I enjoy learning Robotics and I have a great interest in DeepLearning and ROS.

 Skills: Python, c++, TensorFlow